google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 | 0xF0 - 0xFF | Reserved       |                        | Private Use                   |
 |-------------+----------------+------------------------+-------------------------------|

-### Specification Required guidance

-The appointed Expert(s) should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic hash algorithm with no known preimage or collision attacks.
+The Designated Expert(s) should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic hash algorithm with no known preimage or collision attacks.
 These attacks can damage the integrity of the log.

-## Signature Algorithms {#signature_algorithms}
+### Signature Algorithms {#signature_algorithms}

-IANA is asked to establish a registry of signature algorithm values, named "CT Signature Algorithms"
+IANA is asked to establish a registry of signature algorithm values, named "CT Signature Algorithms".

 The following notes should be added:

 - This is a subset of the TLS SignatureScheme Registry, limited to those algorithms that are appropriate for CT.
-A major advantage of this is leveraging the expertise of the TLS working group and its designated experts.
+A major advantage of this is leveraging the expertise of the TLS working group and its Designated Expert(s).

 - The value `0x0403` appears twice.
 While this may be confusing, it is okay because the verification